Ameermialeh/Software_proj/README.md

 # Software_proj
-This proj write using java language that test some features for software course
+This proj write using java language that make manual test some features for software course